Biodiesel

 How do biodiesel emissions compare to petroleum diesel?

-Biodiesel is the only alternative fuel to have fully completed the health effects testing requirements of the Clean Air Act.
+requirements of the Clean Air Act.
 The use of biodiesel in a conventional diesel engine results in a substantial reduction of unburned hydrocarbons, carbon monoxide, and particulate matter compared to emissions from diesel fuel.
 In addition, the exhaust emissions of sulfur oxides and sulfates (major components of acid rain) from biodiesel are essentially eliminated compared to diesel.

 Of the major exhaust pollutants, both unburned hydrocarbons and nitrogen oxides are ozone or smog forming precursors.